kevintusquared/76774_markdown/markdown.md

 ## <a name="api"></a> What is GetMyWeather?
 GetMyWeather is a simple API, with one method (getWeather) and four input parameters (Location, Specificity, Time, Key).
 Developers can use the GetMyWeather API to embed "micro-forecasts" (weather forecasts for a very specific location) into an HTML page.
+Many developers are drawn to using this API due to its simplicity.

 ### <a name="req"></a> Requirements for use
 * **API key** Register for an API key at https://www.getmyweather.com.
 Cost depends on usage; with details available on the website.
 A no-cost key is available for application development and testing.